 From 1461–1774 the Château became the property of the Hamal family, after which it was connected with several aristocratic families from the Benelux and beyond, including the Favereau family.
 There are no parts of the original Château still in existence.

-Lord Charles de Favereau demolished what had served as the Hamal family residence and rebuilt a country home of bricks on its foundations.
-The castle remained the property of the Favereau’s until 1877.
+Lord Charles de Favereau demolished what had served as the Hamal family residence and built a country home of bricks on its foundations – this remained the property of the Favereau’s until 1877.

-From 1948 to 1949, a group of philanthropists worked to establish the Château as a holiday center and rest camp for students and scholars.
-It contained a school, a youth hostel, a camp site, a hotel, and a restaurant.
+From 1948-9 a group of philanthropists worked to establish the Château as a holiday centre and rest camp for students and scholars.
+This included a school, a youth hostel, a camp site, a hotel, and a restaurant.

 The Château was sold in 1975 to Serge Fransevitch, a broker from Brussels.
 Thereafter it remained unoccupied for nearly 5 years.
 Then, in 1979 it was bought by ISKCON who initiated renovation work.